 Order Line Disaggregation: After orders are received, an order management or warehouse management system (WMS) will split up orders into individual order lines for picking in different areas or zones (footwear, apparel, accessories).
-A work execution system may then take over the picking and order assembly process.
+A warehouse optimization solution may then take over the picking and order assembly process.

 Order Packing And Shipping: Once all items for an order are in the compartment, a printer on the backside of the put wall would print a packing slip alerting a packout worker to remove the items from the order slot.
 This worker would then pack and ship the order or package it for shipping at a separate station.

 A key benefit of put walls for ecommerce fulfillment is that they require little hard infrastructure and space, so they come with a low upfront capital cost.
 This is a stark contrast to expensive automated sortation systems that are sized to meet peak demand, but stand underutilized outside of peak.
 The walls themselves can be placed on wheels, and facilities can add more put walls and sortation staff as needed to meet peak volumes.